ksuhartono97/Class-Notes/COMP4621/ch_2.md

 > Non persistent design existed only in the old days.
 Now usually only persistent http is used.

 RTT (Round trip time) : time taken for a packet to travel from client to server and back.

+### Caching
+> Recall : if arrival is larger than going rate, will cause delay to get longer and longer eventually becoming infinity.

+Higher access link rate means lower access link utilization which also means higher internet speed.
+However, expensive cost

+Solution is to use a cache, to handle repeated accesses of certain data.
+Basically allowing a reduction in the amount of data flow and the access link utilization.
+For example a 40% cache hit rate will reduce traffic rate through the access link to 60%.

+> The higher the cache hit rate, the better your performance.

+Using a proxy server architecture to improve performance.
+Conditional get is different from normal get request.

+The cache will be put with the proxy server.
+The proxy server itself is both client and server.
+When talking to the client the proxy acts as a server, and the server itself is acting as a client when asking for content from the server.
+The proxy can get either 304 or 200 response.

+## FTP
+Control related parts will get sent through port 21, authentication, filesystem navigation, and others goes here.
+After obtaining authorization and location of the file, we setup another port at port 20 for real data transmission.

+From the application point of view, we are using 2 network protocols to achieve the applications requirement.
+This is called as the out-of-band design.
+(One band for control, one band for data, causing the control communication to not interact the data transmission)

+## Electronic Mail
+Components:
+- **User agent** is the interface with which the user interacts.
+- **Mail servers** where messages are stored, there are numerous servers in the world.
+- **SMTP (Simple Mail Transfer Protocol)** this is the protocol that allows the servers to talk to which other in order to deliver the mail.

+The mail server has two components, the user mailbox (yellow colour in the slides) and the outgoing message queue (green in the slides).

+Mailbox, for every user, it contains the incoming message for the user.
+Message queue will have the messages that needs to be sent to another server.
+So the interaction is between the message queue of one server with the mailbox of another server.
+Again the server can serve as a client and server, depending on what the server needs to do.
+When sending a message, serves a client, and the receiver serves as a server.

+### SMTP
+Standardized by ITF, using port 25.

+Say Alice wants to send a message to Bob, Alice's mailserver has to open a protocol (acting as a client) to Bob server's mailbox.
+Bob's mailserver will receive and put the message in Bob's mailbox.
+At this point the SMTP protocol is finished.

+Is a push based connection (setup a connection and send data, as compared to HTTP who is a pull based connection where you setup a connection and get data).

+### Mail Access Protocol
+User Agents access the messages from the server using MAPs.

+Types:
+- POP
+- IMAP
+- HTTP

+## DNS
+The protocol itself is the infrastructure of internet that is implemented on application level.

+IP address is too hard to remember, just a set of numbers that are always changing, that is why there are user friendly names for humans.

+There are 13 root name servers worldwide, there is 1 root server in Asia, which is in Japan.

+Most details are put in the authoritative DNS servers, which is maintained by organization or SP.

+Typical topology: An endhost trying to visit another location.
+The requesting host tries to find out something, so then there will be a dns request to the umass address.
+So first, you will talk to the local server.
+If the local server doesn't know anything about the address that you asked, then it will send a request to the root DNS server.